-While there are a number of existing measures addressing vascular access for dialysis treatment, Committee members noted that gaps remain in this area.
-Committee members specifically raised the issue of patients getting repeat procedures to create arteriovenous fistulas; there is a need to improve the system's ability to identify instances where the usual approaches have failed or where patient characteristics have an impact on vascular access, and to look at measuring outcomes in different ways for these patients.
+While there are existing measures addressing vascular access for dialysis treatment, Committee members noted that gaps remain in this area.
+Committee members specifically raised the issue of patients getting repeated procedures to create arteriovenous fistulas; there is a need to improve the system's ability to identify instances where the usual approaches have failed or where patient characteristics have an impact on vascular access, and to look at measuring outcomes in different ways for these patients.